dx2102/oool-chat/README.md

 This is a simple web app to call LLM APIs.

-It aims to create a clean and fast UI baseline, while remaining a single HTML file.
+It aims to create a clean and fast UI baseline, while remaining a single-HTML file with vanilla JS.

 Simply paste the code into LLMs to safety-check/customize it.